-Some sleep medicine doctors say those who rest in this position don’t like to be the center of attention, but this is just a theory.
-The most accepted answer in the scientific community is that sleeping position has less to do with personality and more to do with:
+Some sleep medicine doctors suspect those who rest in this position don’t like to be the center of attention, but this is just an unproven theory.

 Is It Bad to Sleep with Your Arms Above Your Head?

-Sleeping on your back with your arms above your head isn’t ideal, and it may cause pain because you sleep on your back and your arms are raised.
+Sleeping on your back with your arms above your head can lead to neck and back discomfort.

-Our brain ensures we wake up when we sense something is wrong.
+The brain ensures we wake up when it senses something is wrong.
 However, waking up in the middle of the night is never what we want.
 An interrupted sleep cycle can result in the following: